AeroBeat-Workouts/aerobeat-ui-kit-community/README.md

 # aerobeat-ui-kit-community
-AeroBeat's default user interface used by the Community Edition
+AeroBeat's default user interface visual components used by the Community Edition versions